logo

 9 Nov 2021

 Scientific name: Coracias caudatus, the Lilac-Breasted Roller is a member of the Coraciidae roller family.
-This bird is mostly found in parts of East and South Africa.
+This bird is primarily found in parts of East and South Africa.

 [ADVERTISEMENT]

-This gorgeous, jewel colored bird has a proportionately large bird with a sturdy little black beak.
-Its blue head is contrasted by sunset colored cheeks.
+This gorgeous, jewel-colored bird has a proportionately large body with a sturdy little black beak.
+Its blue head is contrasted by sunset-colored cheeks.

-The most distinguishable part of the bird is its vibrant, lilac chest that goes lighter as it gets closer to its throat.
+The most distinguishable part of the bird is its vibrant lilac chest, which lightens as it approaches the throat.

-The wings of the Lilac-breasted Roller span 50cm up to 58cm tip to tip.
-The mesmerizing dark blue color of the anterior wings perfectly complements the ocean-blue of the inner part of its wings.
+The wings of the Lilac-breasted Roller span 50 cm to 58 cm from tip to tip.
+The mesmerizing dark blue color of the anterior wings perfectly complements the ocean blue of the inner part of its wings.

-It also has a dark blue colored, forked tail that ends in black streamers.
-The scaly, yellowish legs of this bird end in durable syndactyl feet where the 2nd and 3rd toes are fused.
+It also has a dark blue forked tail that ends in black streamers.
+The scaly, yellowish legs of this bird end in durable syndactyl feet, where the second and third toes are fused.

-On the other hand, the young bird of this specie are differently colored than the mature rollers.
-Their tails don't have black streamers and their abdomen and chests are reddish brown instead of lilac.
+On the other hand, the young birds of this species are differently colored than the mature rollers.
+Their tails lack black streamers, and their abdomens and chests are reddish-brown instead of lilac.

-It's also believed that the Lilac-breasted rollers mate for life and because of this some countries in Africa use the bird's feather in an interesting marriage ritual!
+It is also believed that the Lilac-breasted Rollers mate for life, and because of this, some countries in Africa use the bird's feathers in an interesting marriage ritual!

 Say hi to the Lilac-Breasted Roller

-Their name originates from their mating display which involves a lot of complicated dives and swoops.
-They initially fly 10 meters up and then swoop down fast with their wings closed.
+Their name originates from their mating display, which involves a series of complicated dives and swoops.
+They initially fly 10 meters up and then swoop down quickly with their wings closed.

-They then maneuver side to side as they are flying fast accompanied by their loud and harsh cries to attract their potential mate.
+They then maneuver side to side as they fly fast, accompanied by their loud and harsh cries to attract potential mates.

-After a successful mating, it only takes 22 to 24 days for the eggs of the female bird to hatch.
-Their young can't care for themselves so it's up to their parents to make sure they survive.
+After a successful mating, it only takes 22 to 24 days for the female bird's eggs to hatch.
+The young cannot care for themselves, so it is up to their parents to ensure their survival.

-Approximately 19 days since they've been hatched, the plumes of the young roller will grow.
-They will remain under their parents care for another month before going off on their own.
+Approximately 19 days after hatching, the plumes of the young roller will grow.
+They will remain under their parents' care for another month before venturing off on their own.

-The Lilac-breasted Roller only lays 2 to 4 eggs in a year.
+The Lilac-breasted Roller typically lays 2 to 4 eggs in a year.

 Say hi to the Lilac-Breasted Roller